uvarc/rc-learning/content/courses/python-introduction/numpy_working_with_arrays.md

  [ 8  9 10 11]]
 print(a.sum())
  66
-print(a.sum(0))  # across rows for ech column
+print(a.sum(0))  # across rows for each column
  [12 15 18 21]
 print(a.sum(1))  # across columns for each row
  [ 6 22 38]
 ```

-In sum and similar methods, such as prod, the axis argument is the one to be _summed out_.
-In these examples, the first sum uses all elements, resulting in a single value.
-In the second two examples, we reduce the rank by one and the shape of the result removes the summed axis.
+In `sum` and similar methods, such as `prod` (product), the axis argument is the one to be _summed out_, that is, eliminated.
+In the above examples, the first sum uses all elements, resulting in a single value.
+In the examples with an optional axis argument, we reduce the rank by one and the shape of the result removes the summed axis.
+Starting from a rank-2, $3 \times 4$ array, the sum over axis 0 produces a 4-element rank-1 array.
+The sum over axis 1 results in a 3-element rank-1 array.

 ## Array Operations